dersnek/capybara-wsl/README.md

 ```
 instead of their normal versions.
 You can use same arguments.

-If you installed via `gem install`, run `gem which capybara-wsl` in your console and copy output.
-Use as:
+If you installed via `gem install`, use as:
 ```
-require "copied output"
-Capybara::WSL.save_and_open_page
+require `gem which capybara-wsl`.strip Capybara::WSL.save_and_open_page
 Capybara::WSL.save_and_open_screenshot
 ```